datacarpentry/python-socialsci/_episodes/12-Data visualisation using Matplotlib.md

 plt.xlabel('Range of x values')

 # plot the points in a scatter plot
-plt.scatter(x1,y1, c='red', label='Red Range' )  # 'c' parameter is the colour and 'label' is the text forthe legend plt.scatter(x2,y2, c='blue', label='Blue Range')
+plt.scatter(x1,y1, c='red', label='Red Range' )  # 'c' parameter is the colour and 'label' is the text for the legend plt.scatter(x2,y2, c='blue', label='Blue Range')

 plt.legend( loc=4 )  # the locations 1,2,3 and 4 are top-right, top-left, bottom-left and bottom-right